Top 10 Most Absurdly Ridiculous Ig Nobel Prize Winners

 1 Arturas Zuokas

-This guy was pretty concerned about luxury cars that are parked illegally, so in 2011, he decided to demonstrate a highly intelligent explanation that those pesky luxury cars can be run over by tanks to eliminate that problem.
+This guy was pretty concerned about luxury cars that were parked illegally.
+So in 2011, he decided to demonstrate a highly intelligent solution: those pesky luxury cars can be run over by tanks to eliminate that problem.
 Thanks for the life hack, Arturas.

 I think the point of the prize is for ridiculousness, and this definitely achieves that.